Estimating the number of communities in networks by spectral methods: Spectral estimates of the number of communities

 Both BHm and BHa tend to underestimate the number of communities, especially when the network is unbalanced.
 In that setting, some informative eigenvalues of $H(r)$ become positive, although they may still be far from the bulk.
 Based on this observation, we correct BHm and BHa by also using positive eigenvalues of $H(r)$ that are much close to zero than to the bulk.
-Namely, we sort eigenvalues of $H(r)$ in non-increasing order $\rho_1\ge \rho_2\ge\cdots\ge\rho_n$, and estimate $K$ by
+Namely, we sort eigenvalues of $H(r)$ in non-increasing order $\l_1\ge \l_2\ge\cdots\ge\l_n$, and estimate $K$ by

 where $t>0$ is a tuning parameter.
-Note that if $\rho_{n-k_0+1}<0$ then $\hat{K} \ge k_0$ because $\rho_{n-k_0+1} \le \rho_{n-k_0}$, therefore the number of negative eigenvalues of $H(r)$ is always upper bounded by $\hat{K}$.
-Heuristically, if the bulk follows the semi-circular law and $\rho_{n-k}\ge 0$ is given, then the probability that $0 \le \rho_{n-k+1} \le \rho_{n-k}/t$ is less than $1/t$.
-When $1/t$ is sufficiently small, we may suspect that $\rho_{n-k+1}$ is an informative eigenvalue.
+Note that if $\l_{n-k_0+1}<0$ then $\hat{K} \ge k_0$ because $\l_{n-k_0+1} \le \l_{n-k_0}$, therefore the number of negative eigenvalues of $H(r)$ is always upper bounded by $\hat{K}$.
+Heuristically, if the bulk follows the semi-circular law and $\l_{n-k}\ge 0$ is given, then the probability that $0 \le \l_{n-k+1} \le \l_{n-k}/t$ is less than $1/t$.
+When $1/t$ is sufficiently small, we may suspect that $\l_{n-k+1}$ is an informative eigenvalue.
 In practice we find that $t\in [4,6]$ works well; we will set $t=5$ for all computations in this paper.
 Simulations show that $\hat{K}$ performs well, especially for unbalanced networks.
 The resulting methods are denoted by BHmc and BHac, respectively.
 We will also use BH to refer to all the methods that use the Bethe Hessian matrix.
+For a summary of these methods, see Table~\ref{tb: spectral methods}.